1990 FA Cup final: Replay

 The main story of the replay was that Alex Ferguson decided to replace Jim Leighton in goal, with Les Sealey.
 Sealey made three important saves to keep Palace at bay, in a tough-tackling match.

 Leighton only played one more match for Manchester United, against Halifax Town in the Football League Cup on 26 September 1990.

 The match itself was not as eventful as the first game, finishing 1–0.
 Manchester United won by a single goal scored by defender Lee Martin.
 He chested down a Neil Webb pass and fired high into the net, past Martyn in goal.
 Bryan Robson held aloft the Cup for the third time as captain.
 Manchester United joined Tottenham Hotspur as the only clubs to have won multiple FA Cup Final replays.

 It was Manchester United's first major trophy under the management of Alex Ferguson.
-It is often debated that he would have been sacked if United had lost the match, although Ferguson claimed in his 1999 autobiography Managing My Life that the club's directors had assured him earlier in the season that his position as manager was secure; although naturally disappointed with the lack of progress in the league, they understood the reasons for this, namely the long-term absences of several key players due to injury.
+It is often debated that he would have been sacked if United had lost the third round match, although Ferguson claimed in his 1999 autobiography Managing My Life that the club's directors had assured him that his position as manager was secure; although naturally disappointed with the lack of progress in the league, they understood the reasons for this, namely the long-term absences of several key players due to injury.